mshakya/PiReT-OME/README.md

 - `eukarya.gff`: A `GFF` file from input GFF files.

+- `all_metrics.csv`: Contains FPKM, TPM, and coverage for every gene.

 ## Removing PiReT

 For removal, since all dependencies that are not in your system are installed in `PiReT`, delete (`rm -rf`) `PiReT` folder is sufficient to uninstall the package. **Before removing check if your project files are within `PiReT` directory**.